papyri/site-docs/gtypes.md

 _Example PN Link:_ [P.Oxy.58.3920](https://papyri.info/hgv/17904)

 For scribal punctuation in the form of a high dot.
+These will appear in the apparatus criticus.

 ***